mircealungu/reconstruction/2_Abstraction.md

 In the paper [Ranking software artifacts](http://scg.unibe.ch/archive/papers/Peri10bRankingSoftware.pdf) Perin et al. applied the PR algorithm in order to attempt to detect the most relevant elements in a software system.

 *Note:* Consider trying it out in your project if you're interested in network analysis!
 It should not be that hard, the `networkx` package supports various methods of network analysis, e.g. [centrality](https://networkx.org/documentation/stable/reference/algorithms/centrality.html#degree), [HITS](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.link_analysis.hits_alg.hits.html), [pagerank](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.link_analysis.pagerank_alg.pagerank.html).

-*Note 2*: Maybe you want to do the inverse of the pagerank = otherwise util might become the most relevant!

 ## Approach #4 - Automatic Clustering